 Student loans on your credit report may affect the FICO score negatively.
 If you are thinking of removing them, it is not always possible.
 When the information is accurate, you can only wait until it ages off the records.
-If you have never taken out the student loan in question, or its details are flawed, there are a few things you could do.
+If you have never taken out the student loan in question, or its details are flawed, there are a few things you could do and get full credit report.

 Negative Effects on Your Score